List of Hollyoaks characters introduced in 2013: Anthony Hutchinson

 opera as the production team for Hollyoaks were still attempting to solve the problem of the "disappearing" actors during covid transmissions, who had little to no screen-time.

 In October 2025, it was confirmed that Ant had been recast alongside his brother Ro and sister Dee Dee, with Brook Debio taking over the role from Thompson.

+In 2026, he would lose his mum and experience love with Kathleen-Angel McQueen.
+Which would lead to a hidden pregnancy, currently unknown to him.

 Dee Dee Hutchinson

 Dee Dee Hutchinson, portrayed by Lacey Findlow, made her first appearance in episode 3718, originally broadcast on 23 October 2013.
-Dee Dee is the biological daughter of Fraser Black (Jesse Birdsall) and Tegan Lomax (Jessica Ellis), the adoptive daughter of Tony (Nick Pickard) and Diane Hutchinson (Alex Fletcher, the half-sister of Grace Black (Tamara Wall), Clare Devine (Gemma Bissix) and Rex Gallagher (Jonny Labey), the adoptive sister of Anthony (William Thompson) and Ro Hutchinson (Ava Webster), and the adoptive half-sister of Beau Ramsey (Jon-Paul Bell), Harry Thompson (Parry Glasspool).
+Dee Dee is the biological daughter of Fraser Black (Jesse Birdsall) and Tegan Lomax (Jessica Ellis), the adoptive daughter of Tony (Nick Pickard) and Diane Hutchinson (Alex Fletcher), the half-sister of Grace Black (Tamara Wall) and Clare Devine (Gemma Bissix) and half sister and aunt of Rex Gallagher (Jonny Labey), the adoptive sister of Anthony (William Thompson) and Ro Hutchinson (Ava Webster), and the adoptive half-sister of Beau Ramsey (Jon-Paul Bell), Harry Thompson (Parry Glasspool).
+She is also the adoptive half sister and adoptive niece of Eva Hutchinson.
 She was switched at birth with Rose Lomax, by the nurse Mariam Andrews (Helen Lederer).
 However, the mothers of the switched babies, Diane and Tegan, agreed to continue raising the children they had been raising.